Kenwood High School (Maryland): Students

 The 2022–2023 enrollment at Kenwood High School was 1,908 students.

 In October 2025, 16-year old black student Taki Allen was detained and handcuffed by armed police after an AI-driven security system, Omnilert, mistook his crumpled bag of Doritos for a gun.

 Demographics

 For the 2023–24 school year, Kenwood had 1,908 students.
 The enrollment was 45.9% Black, 30.6% White, 14.9% Hispanic, 5.9% two or more races, 2% Asian, and less than 1% Pacific Islander and Native American.

 Magnet Programs

 While the school provides a standard diploma to graduates, there are also "Magnet programs," which are "theme-oriented courses of study that provide students with in-depth experiences in a specialized area of interest."
 Kenwood features two "magnets": International Baccalaureate (IB) and Sports Science Academy.

 The "IB" program is recognized in more than 100 countries, welcoming students to a world of academic leadership and international opportunities.
 The courses offered in this program are competitive and challenging and encourage creative and critical thinking skills.
-The IB Program is unique in that it prepares students to take exit exams their senior year to earn college credit.
+The IB Program prepares students to take exit exams their senior year to earn college credit.